 One never knows enough about wine.
 It's when you think that you master a region that a new appellation pops up, a labelling term changes, maximum yields drop, and you've got to start all over again.
 Unsurprisingly, sommeliers and wine professionals spend most of their career developing, increasing, and updating their knowledge.

-The worldwide web, however, is full of online activities, so finding a suitable – and free of charge – activity might turn into a painfully frustrating web search.
+The internet, however, is full of online activities, so finding a suitable – and free of charge – programme might turn into a painfully frustrating web search.
 Whether you're a bartender looking for more wine knowledge or a somm preparing for WSET Diploma or the CMS, we’ve selected some of the best designed and up-to-date e-learning activities available for free to help you in your research.

 If you know of any online activity or programme that you believe should feature in this list, just drop us an email at firstname.lastname@example.org, we’ll keep it updated.

 WineEd Free Online Accredited Level 2 Wine Service Qualification

 London-based hospitality wine training firm WineEd is now offering its Level 2 Certificate in Wine Service for free.
 The course is taught through South Essex College and Bournemouth & Poole College and funded by the government’s Adult Education Budget (AEB).

 The programme is mainly aimed at hospitality professionals who need to learn the fundamentals of wine service, including wine knowledge and guest management.
 It's made of three units that candidates have 12 weeks to complete.
 The first unit looks at wine styles, colour, grape varieties and regions; the second focuses on storage, presentation, food pairing and service; the third aims to help candidates develop the necessary skills to 'achieve a high standard of the guest experience'.

 After each unit, candidates are tasked with a simple assignment and a multiple-choice test, and a minimum overall mark of 70% is required to get the accredited certificate.